 Colleen Sheehey-Church is the National President of Mothers Against Drunk Driving (MADD) and joined the MADD effort in 2005, a year after her 18-year-old son Dustin drowned in a car crash.
 Dustin was riding in a car driven by a teen with alcohol and drugs in her system.
 The car crashed into the Housatonic River and Dustin was trapped in the vehicle.
 Before becoming National President in 2015, Colleen served on MADD’s National Board of Directors beginning in 2010.

-Dan started his career at Safe Kids 12 years ago and now has two boys of his own who benefit from the work of the organizations.
-He oversees the U.S. Coalition Network, offering technical support in coalition-building, lead organization relations, grant funding from headquarters and strategic direction.
-In other words, Dan’s the man when it comes to working with the incredible parents and professionals who make up our coalitions.
+Dan started his career at Safe Kids 12 years ago and now has two boys of his own who have benefit from his time at Safe Kids.
+Dan’s the man when it comes to working with the incredible parents and professional.